mariadb-corporation/MaxScale/Documentation/Filters/RabbitMQ-Filter.md

 ## Overview

+The **mqfilter** has been deprecated in MaxScale 2.4 and it will be removed in a future version of MaxScale.
+We advise against using it.

 This filter is designed to extract queries and transform them into a canonical form e.g. `INSERT INTO database.table VALUES ("John Doe", "Downtown",100,50.0);` turns into `INSERT INTO database.table VALUES ("?", "?",?,?);`.
 The filter